-- Annual reports - " Council report on all Strategy targets, actions and supporting indicators. - " Incorporation of specific indicator data as part of Council's Annual Report, where relevant to align with the Council Plan. - " Climate Active Public Disclosure Statement (PDS) as part of maintaining Council's carbon neutral certification. - Detailed mid-cycle review of Strategy targets, Response Plan and supporting indicators in 2025/26.
+- Annual reports - " Council report on all Strategy targets, actions and supporting indicators - " Incorporation of specific indicator data as part of Council's Annual Report, where relevant to align with the Council Plan. - Detailed mid-cycle review of Strategy targets, Response Plan and supporting indicators in 2025/26.